ravikant-diwakar/MAJOR-PROJECT_8TH-SEM/README.md

-# AI-Powered Crop Recommendation System for India: District and Month-Specific Insights for Optimized Agricultural Practices
+# AI-Powered Crop Assistant System for India: District and Month-Specific Insights for Optimized Agricultural Practices

 ## Overview